Angie Baby: Lyrics story

-The song tells the story of Angie, a young girl who "lives [her] life in the songs" she hears on "rock and roll radio", her mental disturbances led to her being removed from school and having no friends, leaving her to spend most of her time listening to the radio, imagining lovers entering her room and then disappearing when her father knocks on the door.
-One day, a neighbor arrives at Angie's house with intent to do her harm, but once he enters Angie's room he is disorientated by the loud music.
+The song tells the story of Angie, a young girl who "lives [her] life in the songs" she hears on "rock and roll radio," her mental disturbances leading to her being removed from school and having no friends.
+She then spends most of her time listening to the radio, imagining lovers entering her room and then disappearing when her father knocks on the door.
+One day, a neighbor arrives at Angie's house with intent to do her harm, but once he enters Angie's room he is disoriented by the loud music.
 The song then turns surreal when, as Angie turns the volume of the radio down, the boy begins to shrink and is pulled into the radio.
-The closing verse describes the disappearance of the boy and the townsfolk's speculation that he was dead, but nobody asks Angie for an explanation; she says that the boy has become her "secret lover."
+The closing verse describes the disappearance of the boy and the townsfolks' speculation that he was dead, but nobody asks Angie for an explanation; the lyrics imply that the boy has become her "secret lover."

 Though not an official video, John D. Wilson of Fine Arts Films made an accompanying animated short film for the song when it appeared on The Sonny & Cher Show in the mid-1970s (Wilson made many other animated shorts for various hit records of the era and his work became a prominent regular feature of the show).
 The film does not feature Reddy herself but is a literal interpretation of the song's lyrics.

 Background

 In an article he wrote in 2006, Alan O'Day said the song took three months to write.
 Originally it was loosely based on the character in the Beatles' "Lady Madonna".
 In order to make the character more interesting, O'Day decided to make her abnormal, and he thought of a young next door neighbor girl he had known who had seemed "socially retarded".
 O'Day said he also thought of his own childhood.
 As an only child who was often ill, many of his days were spent in bed with a radio to keep him company.
 He named the character Angie, possibly inspired by the Rolling Stones' 1973 hit song "Angie".

 Originally the character was portrayed as mentally "slow", but while writing the song, O'Day showed it to his therapist, who pointed out that the character's reactions in the song were not those of a mentally disabled person, so O'Day changed the lyric from "slow" to "touched," and the character's image changed from being mentally disabled to being "crazy".
 This expanded to her living in a dream world of lovers, inspired by the songs on her radio.
 When a "neighbor boy with evil on his mind" tries to enter her room to take advantage of the girl, he is instead drawn into her reality, with weird and unexpected consequences.
 The intent was to show that the Angie character had more power than he or the listener expected; she shrank him down into her radio, where he remained as her slave whenever she desired him to come out.